Perl Packaging Guidelines

 Package Naming

-You should name Perl module packages in the form of perl-CPANDIST, where CPANDIST is the name of the CPAN distribution you are packaging.
+Name Perl module packages in the form of perl-CPANDIST, where CPANDIST is the name of the CPAN distribution being packaged.

-In rare cases, if you must split a CPAN distribution into smaller subpackages due to dependency relationships or similar reasons, you should name the additional subpackages perl-CPANDIST-Something.
+In rare cases, if a CPAN distribution must be split into smaller subpackages because of dependency relationships or similar reasons, name the additional subpackages perl-CPANDIST-Something.

 Examples: